Lillian Mary Harris: Biography

-Political Activity
+Political activity

 In 1920, she became a foundation member of the Islington Branch of the Communist Party but left in 1923 as she no longer agreed with it policies and attitudes.

-In October 1922, Lillian became a sub-agent for Shapurj Saklatvala, a member of the British Communist Party, who successfully stood with the backing of the Labour Party in Battersea North.
+In October 1922, Lillian became a sub-agent for Shapurji Saklatvala, a member of the British Communist Party, who successfully stood with the backing of the Labour Party in Battersea North.
 Saklatvala was born in India in 1874 and was only the third Indian to become an MP in the Parliament of the United Kingdom.

 Lillian carried on her political work during the 1924 general election and was heavily involved in the July 1924 by-election in the Abbey division of Westminster supporting Fenner Brockway against Winston Churchill who stood as an independent anti-Socialist.
 The official Conservative candidate won by a narrow margin over Churchill but Brockway's large Socialist vote in Westminster caused a considerable sensation.

 Lillian's political activities attracted the attention of the Westminster Labour Party who asked her to stand as their parliamentary candidate which she refused, as she did will all subsequent offers from them.

 During the late 1940s until 1948, Lillian was an Independent Labour Party Councillor but joined the Official Labour Party in 1950.